Neil Callan: Racing career

-Callan, who originates from County Kildare, was an apprentice in the yard of trainer Kevin Prendergast on the The Curragh before moving to England in 1998.
+Callan, who originates from County Kildare, was an apprentice in the yard of trainer Kevin Prendergast on The Curragh before moving to England in 1998.
 He established an association with trainers such as Karl Burke, Kevin Ryan and Michael Jarvis, and became champion apprentice with 56 winners in 1999.

 He achieved his first Group win in July 2004 on Astrocharm in the Group 3 Lillie Langtry Stakes at Goodwood.
 In September 2005, Amadeus Wolf, trained by Ryan, provided him with his first Group 1 success when winning the Middle Park Stakes on the Rowley Mile at Newmarket.
 That season he rode 151 winners and was runner-up in the jockeys' championship.
 He was again runner-up in 2007, his most successful year with 170 winners.

 From 2010, Callan spent several seasons riding in Hong Kong in the European off-season, before making it his base with his family in 2014 and riding as a retained rider to the Hong Kong Jockey Club.
 A successful decade in Hong Kong included a number of big race victories.
 Blazing Speed, trained by Tony Cruz, provided him with wins in the 2014 and 2016 Group 1 Champions and Chater Cup, the 2014 Group 2 Jockey Club Cup, and the 2015 Queen Elizabeth II Cup.
 In April 2021, Callan was banned until the end of the Hong Kong season in July for having been disrespectful to stewards at Happy Valley Racecourse.
 The suspension was reduced on appeal, allowing him to return to racing at the end of May.
 It was his last season riding in Hong Kong; he returned to England at the conclusion of the season, citing family reasons.
 He had won 283 races and over £37 million in prize money in 4,000 rides in Hong Kong.